Listening

+Listening also involves processes of recognition and misrecognition, where meaning may be affirmed, questioned, or dismissed depending on the listener’s expectations and assumptions.

 Interpersonal listening

 Interpersonal listening begins by hearing a speaker producing the sound to be listened to.
 Semiotician Roland Barthes, characterized the distinction between listening and hearing.
 "Hearing is a physiological phenomenon; listening is a psychological act."
 People are always hearing, most of the time subconsciously.
 Listening is done by choice.
 It is the interpretative action taken by someone in order to understand, and potentially make sense of, something they hear.

 Listening differs from obeying.
 A person who receives and understands information or an instruction, and then chooses not to comply with it or not to agree to it, has listened to the speaker, even though the result is not what the speaker wanted.

+Interpersonal listening is also shaped by social positioning, where factors such as identity and cultural background influence how individuals are heard and interpreted.

 Process of listening

 Listening may be considered as a simple and isolated process, but it would be more precise to perceive it as a complex and systematic process.
 It involves the perception of sounds made by the speaker, of intonation patterns that focus on the information, and of the relevance of the topic under discussion.

 People listen for 45 percent of their time when they communicate.

 According to Barthes, listening can be understood on three levels: alerting, deciphering, and understanding how the sound is produced and how it affects the listener.